UN Security Council For First Time Demands Gaza Ceasefire As US Abstains

-(MENAFN- Nam News Network) UNITED NATIONS, March 26 (NNN-AGENCIES) - After more than five months of war, the UN Security Council for the first time Monday demanded an immediate ceasefire after the United States, Israel's ally which vetoed previous drafts, abstained.
+(MENAFN- Jordan Times) UNITED NATIONS, United States - After more than five months of war, the UN Security Council for the first time on Monday demanded an immediate ceasefire after the United States, Israel's ally which vetoed previous drafts, abstained.

-Drawing unusual applause in the often staid Security Council, all 14 other members voted in favor of the resolution which“demands an immediate ceasefire” for the ongoing Islamic holy month of Ramadan.
+Drawing unusual applause in the often staid Security Council, all 14 other members voted in favour of the resolution which "demands an immediate ceasefire" for the ongoing Islamic holy month of Ramadan.

-The resolution calls for the truce to lead to a“lasting, sustainable ceasefire” and demands that Hamas and other Hamas free hostages seized on October 7.
+The resolution calls for the truce to lead to a "lasting, sustainable ceasefire" and demands that Hamas and other militants free hostages seized on October 7.

 The successful resolution was drafted in part by Algeria, the Arab bloc's current member on the Security Council, with a diverse array of countries including Slovenia and Switzerland.